 Speaking simply, Scribly offers clients access to a hugely talented group of previously vetted writers, and removes the hassle of recruiting individual freelancers by matching up each project with the best writer for the job.
 Finding great copywriters can be time-consuming and expensive, even with a freelance platform like Upwork, so Scribly acts as the perfect copywriting tool for a business.

-You can sign up to Scribly on a monthly basis as part of an unlimited content package, or just order a one-off project if your copywriting needs are more irregular.
+You can sign up to Scribly on a monthly basis as part of an content package, or just order a one-off project if your content marketing needs are more irregular.

 Once you submit a request, you’ll be matched up with the perfect writer for your project, who’ll get started right away.
 All content goes through a rigorous editing process, and with the Premium subscription you’ll get unlimited revisions to the final copy until you are happy with it.
 That’s it.
 Killer copy in as little as 24 hours, as many times as you need.